segurvita/fbx_sdk_python_sample/README.md

-## Convert FBX binary to FBX ASCII
+## Convert FBX Binary format to FBX ASCII format

 You can convert `cube_binary.fbx` to `cube_ascii.fbx` (FBX ASCII format) with the following command.